asknicely/backend-php-test/README.md

 AskNicely PHP backend skill test
 ==========================

+### New Features - by Uros

+New migrations added run them on following commands:

+mysql -u root <database> < resources/001_migration_add_completed_column_to_todos_table.sql
+mysql -u root <database> < resources/002_migration_update_password_rows_users_table.sql

+1. Description
+Todos can no longer be added without a description.

+2. Marking a todo as completed
+Todos can now be marked as completed, and it's displayed which todos are completed.

+3. JSON Format of todo
+Todo can be retrieved in JSON format, it's available on /todo/{id of todo}/json, or it can be accessed through JSON button on todo list.

+4. Confirmation Messages
+Confirmation messages are implemented through FlashBag, there are notifications coming up for:
+1)Adding a new todo, 2)Deleting a todo, 3)If description is missing on adding new todo, 4)On completing a todo, 5)On logging in as a user

+5. Pagination
+Pagination is added to todo list, it's currently paginated to be 5 per page, it can be changed directly in TodoController if needed.

+6. ORM
+ORM Query Builder implemented, and all queries working with query builder.
+There is no plain SQL in the code (except migrations)

+7. MVC
+Controllers and Models created for todos and users.
+Entire logic is moved from controllers.php (which is now routes.php), and now everything is happening through Models / Controllers.

 ### Application
 The TODO App allows a user to add reminders of thing he needs to do.
 Here are the requirement for the app.